karmaniverous/stan/stan.project.md

 ```

 - `includes` and `excludes` are **path prefixes** (non‑glob) relative to the package root.
-- They **override** default ignore behavior.
-If `includes` is set, only those subpaths are considered.
-Then `excludes` removes any of those.
+- Precedence: **includes override excludes**.
+When `includes` is defined, it acts as an allow‑list (only included prefixes are considered).
 - The output directory is excluded from archives **unless** `--combine` is used (in which case it is included).

 ## UX / Help